DavidAllX/eleventy-base-blog/content/about.md

 - Video production and storytelling

 This isn't about doing all the work like an agency.
 It's about high-level leaders knowing they're working with someone who can operate at every level—from strategy to execution—while keeping the focus on purpose alignment and transformational impact.

+Tiny alignments, a single word change, makes all the difference.

 ---